santiagoTOP/ContextAgent/README.md

 ## 🛠️ Steps to Build Your Own System

-AgentZ uses a **PyTorch-like API** for building multi-agent systems.
+ContextAgent uses a **PyTorch-like API** for building multi-agent systems.
 Follow these steps to create your own pipeline:

 #### Step 1 - Define Pipeline Class